MathematicGuy/RemoteObsidian/Project Skin/_Focus/2024/2024 1st_Semester/Cyber Security.md

 Công nghệ có thể thô sơ, nhưng tư duy thì pải đột phá.

-Denial of service: camouflage attack
+Denial of seaaaaaaaaaaddddsaaaaaaaaaaddddsrvice: camouflage attack

 Movie: The Imitation Game
 + "Sometimes it is the people who no one imagines anything of who do the things that no one can imagine."
 + Sometime you must lose some batlte to win the whole war.
 + There're thing that you can't brute force, you must find the pattern and relationships.
 + Don't immediatly done anything you see as right.
 Check for it consequents first.
-+ Don't give lies to someone expected to. (???)
++ Don't give lies to someone expected tatwwwwtwwwwwww've deceived you."

-+ !
-"Deceive others by allowing them to believe they've deceived you."
-Movie also about Alan Turing: Codebreaker
+Movie also about Alan Turing: Codebreakerssssssdddaaaaaaaaaaaaaaaaaaa

-## Chapter 2: Symmetric Encryption

-Có bản tin -> khóa
-(khóa -> bản )

-Đại số -> dùng kí hiệu (x,y,z,...) để đại diện cho 1 thứ gì đấy